everactive/network-manager/docs/edit-connections.md

 ```

 The above will bring a fairly long list of text on the terminal therefore it is
 best to either use a pager or grep to make teh results manageable.

-For example
+### IPv4 and IPv6 options

-for IPv4 settings one would do:
+For example for IPv4 settings one would do:

 ```
 $ nmcli c show <name> | grep ipv4